ginelledsouza/FAST_API_Demonstration/README.md

 - fastapi (pip install fastapi)
 - uvicorn (pip install uvicorn)

-The code must be run in the command prompt through the following command:<br><br>
+The code must be executed in the command prompt through the following command:<br><br>
 ```uvicorn Index:app --reload```

 **uvicorn** : Uvicorn is a fast web server.<br>